1958 Imperial: Virgil Exner’s best shot at Cadillac

 Also see ‘1961-63 Imperial: Ode to Virgil Exner’s neo-classical excesses’

-The Imperial was also the first American car to offer curved side glass.
-It wasn’t until 1961 when Ford gave the Lincoln and Thunderbird the same treatment.
-However, Ford did not exploit the advantages of curved glass nearly to the degree that Chrysler did.
+The Imperial was also the first US car to offer curved side glass.
+It wasn’t until 1961 when Ford followed suit on the Lincoln and Thunderbird.
+However, Ford did not exploit curved glass’s advantages nearly to the degree that Chrysler did.

 1958 Imperial